 Ways to Use Applicant Tracking System Software to Your Benefit

 Note that this software not only recommends you to one school but could simultaneously put your resume in front of different schools and districts, giving you leverage and freedom of choice.

 This screening method is excellent because you only need to put in your effort once, and the rest is taken care of.
 All you need to do is write a compelling resume with the right keywords and place that information in strategic locations.

 The idea is to get your resume into the right avenues so that when schools do a random search for a principal, the ATS software will pick out your name, even in your absence.

 Tips for Using Keywords in a School Principal Resume

 - Include relevant associations or professional groups you belong to in your resume.
-If a school wants to hire a person who has participated in a particular organization, its name might be included as a keyword.
+If a school wants to hire a person who has participated in a particular organization, the group’s name might be included as a keyword.

-- Highlight your keywords (when possible) in bold, italics, in the headers, etc. Search engines easily pick these up over other places.
+- Highlight your keywords (when possible) in bold, italics, headers, etc. Search engines easily pick these up over other places.